DoFaure/tinyGram/README.md

 * List new posts
 * Like a post

-Every data are stored in Google Datastore manage using Endpoints	(API)
+The UI calls REST services written in Java with Google Cloud Endpoint (API)

 ## Import and run in eclipse